Smiling drummer sitting with a djembe in West Africa, part of the Rhythm Power Tour

 Skins on Drums made by African Drumming

-All our African hand drums and select other drums are covered under our 5-Month Graduated Warranty.
-This includes djembes (African and Indonesian), dunun, talking drums, bara, sabar, African congas, kpanlogo, and more.
+We’re proud to offer a 5-Month Graduated Warranty on all our African hand drums and select other drums, including djembes (African and Indonesian), dunun, talking drums, bara, sabar, African congas, kpanlogo, and more.

 Drums made by an External Company